acdlite/flummox/docs/docs/api/fluxcomponent.md

-API: `FluxComponent`
+`FluxComponent`
 ===============

 **In v3.0, FluxComponent requires React 0.13.
 If you're still on React 0.12, keep using Flummox 2.x until you're able to upgrade.**

 Access the Flux instance and subscribe to store updates.
-Uses [FluxMixin](FluxMixin.md) under the hood.
-Refer to the [React integration guide](../react-integration.md) for more information.
+Refer to the [React integration guide](/flummox/guides/react-integration) for more information.

 ```js